 Extreme weather events already cause damage and disruption.
 Around two thousand people across the UK died as a result of the 2003 heatwave.
 Insured losses from flooding and severe weather events have cost an average £1.5 billion per year over the past twenty years.
 In 2007 widespread flooding affected 55,000 homes, killed 13 people and cost the economy £3.2 billion.
 Events such as these are likely to become more frequent and severe as the climate changes.
 Preparing for climate change today in many instances will reduce the impact of future costs and damages, and enable organisations and individuals to take advantage of potential opportunities

 What can be done to adapt

 Organisations can take a variety of measures to alleviate effects of climate change now and provide future protection.

 The Adaptation Sub Committee is monitoring how well the UK is prepared for climate change and its effects.

 The Government has a role in assessing the risks and opportunities from climate change and ensuring the country has the capacity to adapt.

 Climate Change Risk Assessment 2017

 Every five years the UK Government must carry out an assessment of the current and future risks to the country from climate change.
-Defra published the first Climate Change Risk Assessment (CCRA) in J…
+The next assessment is due in January 2017.
+Defra published the f…